-- All students are responsible for paying tuition and fees on their own through ACORN.
-Student who are in the funded cohort, may request a fee-deferral. - Registered students who are beyond the funded cohort are eligible for research and teaching positions but are not eligible for the funding package.
-See SGS guidelines for final-year fees for doctoral students. https://www.sgs.utoronto.ca/future-students/graduate-fees/#section14. - You may request to register without payment (i.e., make a fee deferral) through ACORN if you have no outstanding fees from a previous session and are the recipient of one of the following, which exceeds the Minimum Payment to Register amount on your ACORN invoice: a) University of Toronto Fellowship b) Ontario Student Assistance Plan (OSAP) loan, other provincial government loan, or c) a USA government loan.
+- Starting in 2024-2025, the Faculty will pay the University of Toronto Fellowship (UTF) portion of the funding package through ACORN and apply it first to outstanding tuition and fees for students who are eligible for the minimum funding package.
+The UTF will be paid in mid-September and January each year. - Registered students who are beyond the funded cohort are responsible for paying tuition and fees directly through ACORN. - Students may request to register without payment (i.e., make a fee deferral) through ACORN if they have no outstanding fees from a previous session and are the recipient of one of the following, which exceeds the Minimum Payment to Register amount on your ACORN invoice: 1) University of Toronto Fellowship, 2) Ontario Student Assistance Plan (OSAP) loan, other provincial government loan, or 3) a USA government loan.
+Please see SGS guidelines for Fee Deferral more details. - Registered students are eligible for research and teaching positions but are not eligible for the minimum funding package. - For students who are planning to complete all program requirements before the end of the academic year, please see SGS guidelines for final-year fees for doctoral students.

-See below for more details on the funding package breakdown, terms, conditions, and the payment process.
+See below for more details on the funding package breakdown, sessions, conditions, and the payment process.